lsmarsden/bubble-card-modules/modules/separator_as_timeline/README.md

 ---

-- Multiple time ranges with `start`/`end` time or entity
+- Define multiple time ranges using dynamic `start`/`end` entities (including `sensor`/`time`), attributes or static times
 - Wraparound time support (e.g. `22:00 → 06:00`)
 - Per-range labels and icons (with highlight when active)
-- Grouped ranges share highlighting and tooltips by label
+- Group ranges by label to share highlighting
-- Dynamic entity or attribute-based times (including `sensor`/`time`)
 - Tooltip on hover with range label and time
 - Optional tick marks at standard intervals (0:00, 6:00, etc.)
+- Customisable time formatting including 12- and 24-hour, AM/PM suffixes
 - Current time marker with color customization
 - Rounded or flat segment edges (with logic for midnight cutoffs)
 - Global or per-range styling for icon color, background, outline, glow